szabgab/rust.code-maven.com/pages/how-to-handle-overflow.md

 ---
-title: How to handle number overflow or underflow?
+title: 3 ways to handle number overflow or underflow
 timestamp: 2024-01-07T19:50:01
 published: true
 description: One needs to decide what to do if a number is about to outgrow the current variable type - overflow or underflow.